What to wear mountain biking

 Lycra vs Baggies

-Another reason for baggie shorts and trousers is to accommodate some crash protection.
-I always wear knee pads, and I wore elbow-pads when I first started too, and trust me, they got used!
-The slim pads, with thin foam or basic abrasive material, offer a little bit of protection to your skin without restricting your movement, but they don’t offer any impact protection.
-The more substantial pads, with technology such as ‘D30’, offer shock-absorbing materials that protect you from impact, but they are often bulky and warm to wear.
+Slim pads, with thin foam or basic abrasive material, offer a little bit of protection to your skin without restricting your movement, but they don’t offer any impact protection.
+The more substantial pads, with technology such as ‘D30’, offer shock-absorbing materials that protect you from impact, but on the flip side they are often bulky and warm to wear.

-Sure, your road and cross-country helmet will work fine, but the Trail and Enduro oriented helmets will offer more coverage, often giving you more protection further down the back of the head. while knocks to the head are rare, riding on technical terrain can be unpredictable, and you’ll find that there is no common direction for falling off your bike, so the more coverage you have the better.
+Sure, your road and cross-country helmet will work fine, but trail- and enduro-orientated helmets will offer more coverage, often giving you more protection further down the back of the head.
+While knocks to the head are rare, riding on technical terrain can be unpredictable, and you’ll find that there is no common direction for falling off your bike, so the more coverage you have the better.

-Mountain bike helmets often have visors to keep the sun out of your eyes too and, while I’m sure you’re used to wearing cool sunglasses to protect your eyes, technical off-road riding will likely move you from bright sunshine to dark woods, and everywhere in between, so clear lenses are the best for all-round, year-long riding, and the visor will keep your eyes sheltered.
+Mountain bike helmets often have visors to keep the sun out of your eyes, too.
+While you may be used to wearing sunglasses to protect your eyes, technical off-road riding often takes you away from bright sunshine to dark woods, and everywhere in between, so clear lenses are the best for all-round, year-long riding, and the visor will keep your eyes sheltered.

-If you don’t have any off-road shoes at all, but you want to start in clip-less (SPD style) shoes, then try to find a shoe you like with a wide and flat sole, and combine it with a pedal that has a large profile or one that looks a lot like a flat pedal, as this offers good stability and balance when standing up on the bike, and trust me, you’ll be doing that a lot.
+If you don’t have any off-road shoes, but you want to start in clip-less (SPD style) shoes, try to find a shoe you like with a wide and flat sole.
+Combine it with a pedal that has a large profile or one that looks a lot like a flat pedal, as this offers good stability and balance when standing up on the bike.
+Trust me, you’ll be doing that a lot.
 That being said, I know plenty of riders still trail-riding in cross-country shoes.
-And if you want to ride with flat pedals, a good set of riding-specific flat shoes will offer much more grip to the pedals that trainers.

 Wet and wild winters